WebAhead/master-reference/curriculum-planning/curriculum-feedback-process.md

 ## Curriculum feedback day

 The following is a broad outline of the student's curriculum feedback day.
-The facilitator's overall aim of the day should be to finalise the week-by-week structure of the curriculum, based upon studen and prior feedback, as all other issues can be resolved at a later date.
+The facilitator's overall aim of the day should be to finalise the week-by-week structure of the curriculum, based upon student and prior feedback, as all other issues can be resolved at a later date.

 **Morning**